John Wesley

 Educated at Charterhouse and Christ Church, Oxford, Wesley was elected a fellow of Lincoln College, Oxford, in 1726 and ordained as an Anglican priest two years later.
-At Oxford, he led the "Holy Club", a society formed for the purpose of the study and the pursuit of a devout Christian life; it had been founded by his brother Charles and counted George Whitefield among its members.
-After an unsuccessful ministry of two years, serving at Christ Church, in the Georgia colony of Savannah, he returned to London and joined a religious society led by Moravian Christians.
-On 24 May 1738, he experienced what has come to be called his evangelical conversion, when he felt his "heart strangely warmed".
-He subsequently left the Moravians and began his own ministry.
+At Oxford, he led the "Holy Club", a society formed for the purpose of the study and the pursuit of a devout Christian life.
+After an unsuccessful two-year ministry in Savannah, Georgia, he returned to London and joined a religious society led by Moravian Christians.
+On 24 May 1738, he experienced what has come to be called his evangelical conversion.
+He left the Moravians and began his own ministry.

-A key step in the development of Wesley's ministry was, like Whitefield, to travel and preach outdoors.
-In contrast to Whitefield's Calvinism, Wesley embraced Arminian doctrines.
-Moving across Great Britain and Ireland, he helped form and organise small Christian groups (societies) that developed intensive and personal accountability, discipleship, and religious instruction.
+A key step in the development of Wesley's ministry was to travel widely and preach outdoors, embracing Arminian doctrines.
+Moving across Great Britain and Ireland, he helped form and organise small Christian groups that developed intensive and personal accountability, discipleship, and religious instruction.
 He appointed itinerant, unordained evangelists—both women and men—to care for these groups of people.
-Under Wesley's direction, Methodists became leaders in many social issues of the day, including the abolition of slavery and prison reform.
+Under Wesley's direction, Methodists became leaders in many social issues of the day, including the abolition of slavery and support for women preachers.